ubco-W2022T2-data301/project-group-group-23/project_vision.md

 # Project Vision

-Our project vision is to see how genuinely talented Stephen Curry is.
-We can compare his statistics, particularly his scoring and shooting statistics, to other players.
-Additionally, we can see how he has changed the game by showing how mid-range shots have become less prevalent and three-point shots have become more prevalent.
+Our project vision is to showcase how the NBA has changed over the years.
+Since its inception, the NBA has transformed from a league dominated by shots close to the basket to a distance-shooting driven league.
+We can demonstarted this by showing the dominance of Stephen Curry, the rise of the three-point shot, and the decline of the mid-range shot.

 ## Contracted Grade

-For this project, we agree to contract for a { A+}.
+For this project, we agree to contract for a {A+}.